knpuniversity/phpunit/knpu/factory-testing.md

 Woh!
 The entire `tests/` directory just turned green... like a dinosaur!
 PhpStorm reads the `autoload-dev` section of `composer.json` and *now* knows what namespace to use.
+Creepy....
 Create a new PHP class again: `DinosaurFactoryTest`.

 Make it extend the usual `TestCase` from PHPUnit.
 And add a new method:
 `public function testItGrowsAVelociraptor()`.